pingbird/notes/notes/opinions/flutter.md

 Laying stuff out in Flutter is soooo simple when you get the hang of it, instead of having to memorize a dictionary's worth of css properties you can compose simple layout widgets to create complex layouts

 Oh and LayoutBuilder is amazing, no other UI framework can replicate it AFAIK.

+It *is* admittedly a pain in the butt to implement some layouts from scratch, I created the [Boxy](https://boxy.wiki/) package to overcome that.

 ## Package Ecosystem